ubiquitary/ub-sow/README.md

 Starting with, "Make the use of hypermedia easier."

-  1. How will you "make the use of hypermedia esier"?
+  1. How will you do that?
     + Make the consumption of hypermedia easier
-      - One of the biggest oponents to wider adoption of hypermedia is ease of use
-      - Foster more demand for hypermedia
-  2. How will you "make the consumption of hypermedia easier"?
+  2. How will you do that?
     + Define a way to unify response parsing
-  3. How will you "define a way to unify response parsing"?
+  3. How will you do that?
-    + Define a parsing strategy which will convert any response into a consistent respresentation appropriate to the environment
+    + Define a parsing strategy
+    + Define a consistent representation format for the parser to output
-  4. How will you "define a parsing strategy" and how will you "define a 'consistent representation'"?
+  4. How will you do those?
-    + Define a plugable parser to allow for community-built common format parsers
+    + Define a plugable parser to allow for community-built common format parsers allowing custom parsers to be plugged in where necessary
     + Define a single and consistent translation target for parser implementers to convert standard formats to

 ## Expected Outcomes

   1. Make hypermedia consumption easier
+    + Foster more demand for hypermedia
-  2. Ease the burden of format decision
+  2. Ease the burden/risk of format decision
-    - Hopefullly encouraging more data-providers to choose hypermedia
+    + Hopefullly encouraging more data-providers to choose hypermedia
-    - Increasing the number and quality of hypermedia providers
+    + Increasing the number and quality of hypermedia providers
   3. Ease the use of many different hypermedia APIs in a single application a non-issue; as well as APIs changing hypermedia formats

 [benefits of hypermedia]: benefits-of-hypermedia.md